-This edition's guest columnists are writing on topics such as the altered scale, blue notes, guitar uniqueness and learning theory.
-We've got six contributed articles altogether - all have been written by regular contributing columnists.
+This edition's guest columnists are writing on topics such as the rut-busting guitar solos, chromatic sequences and scale study.
+We've got six contributed articles altogether - all have been written by past contributing columnists.

-Enjoy a blast from the past with a classic column from the Guitar Nine archives, Dan McAvinchey's "Finding The Perfect Partner".
+Enjoy a blast from the past with a classic column from the Guitar Nine archives, Dan McAvinchey's "Self-Release Q&A, Chapter 2".

-Our retrospective series is entitled "Guitar Nine's Attic", which will take a look at the Guitar Nine organization's Guitarsenal (guitar arsenal) of six-strings (and a bass) from 1980 through 2012.
+Our retrospective series is entitled "Guitar Nine's Attic", which will take a look at the complete Guitar Nine Attic Inventory of uncovered items, as of December 2019.